 Use these case studies to inspire your strategy for improving Amazon sales.

 50. Partner with an Amazon marketing agency

 It’s a time-intensive and skill-heavy process to manage and optimize your Amazon presence — especially if you want to increase your sales on Amazon.
-Due to the expertise and time that Amazon optimization requires, many companies partner with an Amazon marketing agency.
+Due to the expertise and time that Amazon optimization requires, many companies partner with an marketing agency for Amazon.

 WebFX, for instance, is a full-service digital marketing agency that offers the following Amazon services:

 - Review management for Amazon

 - Amazon Store launch

 Plus, we feature innovative and proprietary technology for creating a custom data-driven strategy.
 With our technology and expertise, we’ve generated more than $2.4 billion in revenue for our clients and continue to maintain one of the highest client retention rates in the industry — 91 percent.

 With a history of increasing client revenues, WebFX is a trusted Seller agency for Amazon for companies that want to increase their Amazon sales.
 With the machine learning power of ContentGeniusFX, as well as our data-driven strategies, we can create a full-service plan for improving your Amazon orders.